 Mr. Devereaux: Thank you, Mr. Chairman.
 Thank you for the question.
-The contract with the Nunavut Construction Corporation (NCC) and the one we are currently negotiating hoping to get approval for in the coming weeks.

-The cost per square foot is in the range of \$600.
+The contract with the NCC and the one we are currently negotiating hoping to get approval for in the coming weeks; the cost per square foot is in the range of \$600.
 Similar to last year, we have seen some escalation, but we are still in that range of \$600 per square foot; plus or minus for construction costs.

-Just one other additional clarification around the plan for the upcoming 2024-25 construction season; in addition to the proposed units that we are contemplating building with NCC, we also do plan to go out with a request for proposals tender for 36 units.
+Just one other additional clarification around the plan for the upcoming 2024-25 construction season; in addition to the proposed units that we are contemplating building with NCC, we also do plan to go out with an RFP tender for 36 units.
 I think that was mentioned yesterday as well.
 Thank you, Mr. Chairman.

 Mr. Savikataaq: Thank you, Mr. Chairman.
-Staying on the construction season there.
-The 22 modular units that Nunavut Housing Corporation purchased last spring in some of the communities for Nunavut Construction Corporation workers to stay in.

-What was the landed cost on average for those modular units for Nunavut Construction Corporation construction workers to stay in?
+Staying on the construction season there, the 22 modular units that the Nunavut Housing Corporation purchased last spring in some of the communities for Nunavut Construction Corporation workers to stay in; what was the landed cost on average for those modular units for NCC construction workers to stay in?
 Thank you.